Davidchristy/ProjectTracker/README.md

 # ProjectTracker
 A Project tracker system allowing you to track different stages.

-In realitoty this is a project I'm doing to help me learn Node and React.
+In reality this is a project I'm doing to help me learn Node and React.
 I'm hoping what I build here can also be used in a few other projects I've been thinking about but should start somewhere.
 If you find this let me know what you think.

-#Functional Spec  (TODO)
+# Functional Spec  (TODO)
 * Log in system
     * Create new accounts
     * Encrypt password